Starting & Sustaining Kingdom Justice Initiatives

-This workshop is open to anyone in the South Florida area including non-profit leaders, business people, pastors, church planters, artists, environmentalists, and neighborhood activists.
+This workshop is open to anyone in the South Florida area including non-profit leaders, business people, pastors, fashion dresses, church planters, artists, environmentalists, and neighborhood activists.

 Keisha Polonio is the Associate Director and Coaching Director of the Underground Network in Tampa, FL.
 Over the past 15 years, the Underground has helped start and sustain over 200 microchurches in the Tampa Bay Area, many of them focused on a justice initiative.
 She is a certified leadership coach and a sought after public speaker.
 Keisha also served for several years as the Director of Created Women, a ministry committed to serving vulnerable women caught in the sex industry.
 She lives in Tampa with her husband Ryan and their two sons, Jarron and Evan.
 You can learn more about Keisha’s work and her story here.